-- 3.78 The Framework Supplementary Planning Guidance (SPD2) House Design requires that 1m separation is provided between the side boundaries of the hereditament and habitable rooms of dwelling houses.
-Whilst mostly applicable to infill plots within existing residential areas SPD2 also makes clear that this should also be applied to development of new estates. - 3.79 The aim is to achieve a total separation of 2m between the sides of the buildings with reference within SPD2 to such separation being important to the overall appearance of new estates.
-The built form is set out as semidetached dwellings (plots 1-4, 5, 6 and 10-11 whilst units 7, 8 and 9 comprise a block of 3).
-A separation distance of approximately 2.6 metres is shown between the side aspect of plot 2 and plots 3 whilst the separation between the 3 buildings which make up plots 5-11 is noted to be approximately 3.66. metres.
+- 3.64 The Framework Supplementary Planning Guidance (SPD2) House Design requires that 1m separation is provided between the side boundaries of the hereditament and habitable rooms of dwelling house.
+Whilst mostly applicable to infill plots within existing residential areas SPD2 also makes clear that this should also be applied to development of new estates. - 3.65 The aim is to achieve a total separation of 2m between the sides of the buildings with reference within SPD2 to such separation being important to the overall appearance of new estates.
+The built form is set out as semi-detached dwellings (plots 1-4, 5, 6 and 10-11 whilst units 7, 8 and 9 comprise a block of 3).
+A separation distance of approximately 2.6 metres is shown between the side aspect of plot 2 and plots 3 whilst the separation between the 3 buildings which make up plots 5-11 is noted to be approximately 3.66

-3.80 A minimum distance of 25m is required where the rear of neighbouring property facades would face each other.
+- metres.
+The Apartment block although the floor plan suggests that it is split into 3 separate blocks, forms a continuous block marked by a central higher roof section which breaks up the uniformity of the roof line.
+It is considered that the proposed development is policy compliant in this respect. - 3.66 A minimum distance of 25m is required where the rear of neighbouring property facades would face each other.
 For instances where the rear of properties would face the sides of houses containing habitable rooms with windows, a minimum distance of 15m is required.
 Where flanks of houses contain no windows, or contain windows onto landings or bathrooms, a minimum distance of 13m is required.
 It is not considered that the layout of the development gives rise to any conflict in terms of compliance with the requirements set out by the Essex Design Guide as the layout does not propose private rear rooms backing onto each other.